-CPBI depends on the integrity of the persons to whom this policy applies to disclose their individual conflicts of interest, if any.
-Directors, Regional Council members, committee volunteers and staff will be asked to sign an acknowledgement of the review of this Policy and to declare any conflicts of interest upon their appointment or reappointment (see Appendix A).
+CPBI depends on the integrity of the persons to whom this policy applies to disclose where an individual conflict of interest exists.
+Directors, Regional Council members, Committee Volunteers and Staff will be asked to sign an acknowledgement of the review of this Policy and to declare any conflicts of interest upon their appointment or reappointment (see Appendix A).
 Any conflicts arising thereafter will be dealt with pursuant to the process below.